Solving the Pilot Shortage: Innovations in Aviation

 The International Perspective

-Many pilots from countries with less stringent training requirements are finding opportunities in international markets.
-This includes professionals from Eastern Europe, Latin America, and Southeast Asia, where pilot training costs and requirements are different.
+Some pilots from countries with different training requirements are finding opportunities in international markets.
+Eastern Europe, Latin America, Southeast Asia.
+It’s creating a global pilot market that didn’t really exist before.

 The Future of Pilot Employment